Advanced Functional Anatomy G (8280.2)

 Advanced Functional Anatomy 8279/8280G.
 Lab Manual – Musculoskeletal Anatomy.
 This lab manual is essential.
 It will be available on Canvas for you to access electronically or to download and print (printing is recommended as you will need to take it into the lab with you).

 Note: The descriptions of muscle names, actions, origins, insertions and nerve supply described in this lab manual will be what is required and expected on the lab exam.
-The lab manual information has been taken from (with permission) Marieb, E.N., and K. Hoehn.
-2013.
-Human anatomy and physiology 10/E. Benjamin Cummings: New York.
-(UC Call No. QP31.2.M36 2016).
+This information will be provided in the lab manual as well as a 'structures you need to know' list that is also provided on canvas.

 Submission of assessment items